aws/aws-cdk/docs/src/examples.rst

               maxAZs: 3 // Default is all AZs in region });

-            // Create an ECS cluster
             const cluster = new ecs.Cluster(this, 'MyCluster', {
               vpc: vpc
             });

-            const taskDefinition = new ecs.FargateTaskDefinition(this, 'MyFargateTaskDefinition', {
-              cpu: '512',  // Default is 256
+            // Add capacity to it
+            cluster.addDefaultAutoScalingGroupCapacity({
+              instanceType: new ec2.InstanceType('t2.xlarge'),
-              memoryMiB: '2048'  // Default is 512
+              instanceCount: 3  // default is 1
             });

-            // The task definition for the container. taskDefinition.addContainer('MyContainer', {
-              image: ecs.ContainerImage.fromDockerHub('amazon/amazon-ecs-sample')    // Required
-            });

-            new ecs.FargateService(this, 'MyFargateService', {
+            // Create a load-balanced Fargate service and make it public new ecs.LoadBalancedFargateService(this, 'MyFargateService', {
-              taskDefinition: taskDefinition,  // Required
               cluster: cluster,  // Required
+              cpu: '512', // Default is 256
               desiredCount: 6,  // Default is 1
+              image: ecs.ContainerImage.fromDockerHub('amazon/amazon-ecs-sample'), // Required
+              memoryMiB: '2048',  // Default is 512
+              publicLoadBalancer: true  // Default is false
             });

         Save it and make sure it builds and creates a stack.